robinpokorny/git3moji/index.md

 The *git3moji* specification is authored by [Robin Pokorny](https://robinpokorny.com/).
 It adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

-If you’d like to leave feedback, please [open an issue](https://github.com/robinpokorny/git3moji/issues).
+If you would like to leave feedback, please [open an issue](https://github.com/robinpokorny/git3moji/issues).

 ### Attribution
 This project was inspired by [gitmoji](https://gitmoji.carloscuesta.me/), a project by [Carlos Cuesta](https://carloscuesta.me/), which felt overwhelming.